SocialEconomyDataLab/spec/README.md

-# Social Finance Data Specification (Alpha)
+# Social Investement Data Labs Specification (Alpha)

-The Social Finance Data Specification is being developed as a draft data specification for describing social investment.
+The Social Investement Data Labs Specification is being developed as a draft data specification for describing social investment.
 For more information contact jack.lord@opendataservices.coop or bob.harper@opendataservices.coop

 ## Building the documentation